SpenceKonde/DxCore/megaavr/extras/Ref_Timers.md

   After this is called, `analogWrite()` will no longer control PWM on any pins attached to timer TCA1 (though it will attempt to use other timers that the pin may be controllable with to, if any), nor will `digitalWrite()` turn it off.
 TCA1 will be disabled and returned to it's power on reset state.
 All TCBs that are used for PWM on parts with TCA1 use that as their prescaled clock source buy default.
 These will not function until TCA1 is re-enabled or they are set to use a different clock source.
 Available only on parts with TCA1, and only when a different timer is used for millis timekeeping.

 ### takeOverTCD0()
-  After this is called, `analogWrite()` will no longer control PWM on any pins attached to timer TCD0 (though it will attempt to use other timers, if any), nor will `digitalWrite()` turn it off.
-There is no way to reset type D timers like Type A ones.
-Instead, if you are doing this at the start of your sketch, override init_TCD0.
-If TCD is ever supported as millis timing source, this will not be available.
+  After this is called, `analogWrite()` will no longer control PWM on any pins attached to timer TCD0, nor will digitalWrite stop said PWM.
+This applies to anything that makes changes to the TCD peripheral.  (note: things that are part of the API, but which don't involve changes to the configuration of TCD0() are not impacted.
+There is no way to reset type D timers like Type A ones other than at power on reset, short ofcasting &TCD0 to a volatile to export the configuration you want to restore, and

 ### resumeTCA0()
   This can be called after takeOverTimerTCA0().
 It resets TCA0 and sets it up the way the core normally does and re-enables TCA0 PWM via analogWrite.